hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 questions:
 - "What are some tips and tricks I can use to make this easier?"
 objectives:
-- "Understand how to make a DAG graph."
+- "Understand how to visualise your workflow."
 keypoints:
 - "Token files can be used to take the place of output files if none are created."
 - "`snakemake --dag | dot -Tsvg > dag.svg` creates a graphic of your workflow."
 - "`snakemake --gui` opens a browser window with your workflow."
 ---

 Now that we know how to write and scale a pipeline, here are some tips and tricks for making the process go more smoothly.

 ## `snakemake -n` is your friend

-Whenever you edit your Snakefile, run `snakemake -n` immediately afterwards.
+Whenever you edit your Snakefile, you should perform a dry-run with `snakemake clean && snakemake -n` or `snakemake clean && snakemake --dry-run` immediately afterwards.
 This will check for errors and make sure that the pipeline is able to run.
+The clean is required to force the dry run to test the entire pipeline.

 The most common source of errors is a mismatch in filenames (Snakemake doesn't know how to produce a particular output file) - `snakemake -n` will catch this as long as the troublesome output files haven't already been made.

 ## Configuring logging

 By default, Snakemake prints all output from stderr and stdout from rules.
 This is useful, but if a failure occurs (or we otherwise need to inspect the logs) it can be extremely difficult to determine what happened or which rule had an issue, especially when running in parallel.

 The solution to this issue is to redirect the output from each rule/ set of inputs to a dedicated logfile.
 We can do this using the `log` keyword.
 Let's modify our `count_words` rule to be slighly more verbose and redirect this output to a dedicated logfile.

 Two things before we start: